mjhea0/thinkful-mentor/angular/projects/angular-kittens/README.md

 When I visit the index (`/#/`) page
 And I see a list of kittens
-When I click the "View Comments" link for a kitten Then I am shown all the comments for that kitten (on a new route - `/#/comments`)
+When I click the "View Comments" link for a kitten Then I am shown all the comments for that kitten (on a new route - `/#/comments/:id`)
 ```

 ```
-When I click the "Add Comment" link for a kitten on the comments (`/#/comments/:id`) page Then I see a form (on a new route - `/#/comments/:id/new`) And I can input a comment email
+When I click the "Add Comment" link for a kitten on the comments (`/#/comments/:id`) page Then I see a form (on the same page)
 And I can input a comment body
 And when I click the "Create Comment" link
-Then I can see my comment in the list of comments for that kitten
+Then I can see my comment in the list of comments for that kitten And I can no longer see the form
 ```

 ## Part 3